0x5ubt13/Write-Ups/FreshersCTF2020@ENUSEC/OSINT/content_creator.md

 ## Problem

 ```
-My friend Elliot has recommended a video from my youtube channel although I have not uploaded anything.
+My friend Elliot has recommended a video from my youtube channel although I have not published anything yet.
 ```

 # Solution